claritylab/lucida/README.md

     But it also can be like this:

-    ```Command Center (CMD) -> Your Own Service 1 (YOS1) -> Your Own Service 2 (YOS2) -> Your Own Service 3 (YOS3)```
+    ```Command Center (CMD) -> Your Own Service 0 (YOS0) -> Your Own Service 1 (YOS1) -> Your Own Service 2 (YOS2)```

     In this scenario, make sure to implement the asynchronous Thrift interface.
-    If YOS1 implements the asynchronous Thrift interface,
+    If YOS0 implements the asynchronous Thrift interface,
-    it won't block on waiting for the response from YOS2.
+    it won't block on waiting for the response from YOS1.
-    If YOS1 implements the synchronous Thrift interface, it cannot make progress until
+    If YOS0 implements the synchronous Thrift interface, it cannot make progress until
-    YOS2 returns the response, so the operating system will suspend the current thread and perform a thread context switch,
+    YOS1 returns the response, so the operating system will perform a thread context switch,
-    and let it sleep until YOS2 returns.
+    and let the current thread sleep until YOS1 returns.
     See section 3 of step 1 for implementation details.

     `create`: create an intelligent instance based on supplied LUCID.